Jab Jab Jab Right Hook is a great introductory resource on social media marketing.

 - Adapt your content to the medium (context is God)

-- Platform will change: react the quickest and use them to your advantage
+- Platforms will change: react the quickest and use them to your advantage

 A central message of Jab Jab Jab Right Hook is that every social media platform has its best practices and the message should be tailored for the specific platform (as Marhall McLuhan said: the medium is the message).